Highlights of the cost of living in Hungary for a single person and a family

 - €1,000,000+ as a non-refundable donation to a higher education institution.

 The residence permit by investment is valid for 10 years.
 Investors have the right to extend the status once for the same period.
-All investments, except for charitable donations, need to be maintained for at least 5 years.
+Investments in real estate funds need to be maintained for at least 5 years.

 After three years of living in Hungary, investors can apply for permanent residency.
 To qualify, they can leave the country for no more than 4 months in a row and no more than 270 days in total during a 3-year residency period.
 The status is granted for life but requires renewing the ID card every five years.